LuckyAleh/fxnewsradar.live/README.md

 #### 1. Real-Time Financial News Dashboard

-This is the core function.
-As I mentioned, it automatically scans the most important financial and forex news websites.
+This is the core function, it automatically scans the most important financial and forex news websites.
 If an article is relevant, it appears on the dashboard.
 News with a direct market impact appears in 10-30 seconds, and less direct news within a maximum of 2 minutes (with an average of 1.3 minutes for these).

 ![Dashboard FX News Radar](https://luckyaleh.github.io/fxnewsradar.live/dashboard.png)